Los Chocoyos eruption

 The Los Chocoyos eruption was a supervolcanic eruption that occurred sometime between 98,000 and 75,000 years ago, with the younger estimate placing the age close to the Youngest Toba eruption.
 The eruption consisted of approximately 1220 km3 of rhyolitic ash, with a dense-rock equivalent (DRE) of about 730 km3.
 The eruption is the largest known eruption in Central America and the third, and most recent, caldera forming eruption at Atitlan, with two others known at around 11 mya and 8 mya.

 The eruption resulted in voluminous pyroclastic density currents, leaving deposits 6–10 m thick in Chiapas, over 130 km from the source.
 Ash deposits were found over an area of 6000000 km2.
-It has been previously postulated that the eruption caused a millenial-scale volcanic winter, although new evidence suggests that is not the case.
+It has been previously postulated that the eruption caused a millennial-scale volcanic winter, although new evidence suggests that is not the case.